fnagel/t3extblog/Documentation/AdministratorManual/Index.rst

 .. _administration-blog-subscription-form:

-This plugin provides as simple form which enables users to subscribe for new blog posts.
+This plugin provides a simple form which enables users to subscribe for new blog posts.
 Uses opt-in emails for confirmation.

 Configure the Subscription manager form with TS (see :code:`t3extblog\Configuration\TypoScript\setup.txt`, look for "blogSubscription"!